 - A dialog box will open in the cookies section.

 - Select the option to allow local data to be set’ to permit both first and third-party cookies.

 - At last click on done to complete the procedure.

 Now you can easily activate SSL on Google Chrome and enjoy the SBCGlobal email services with full security.
-In case if you are getting an issue, you can contact at SBCGlobal technical support number for professional guidance.
+In case if you are getting an issue, you can contact at sbcglobal technical support for professional guidance.